turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 * What do you know about methods from your prework?
 * How have you organized your code up to this point?
-* What tools have you used if you wanted to perform actions multiple times?
+* What tools have you used if you wanted to perform the same action multiple times?

 ## Lesson